darrylkr/netflix_analysis/README.md

 #### South Korean TV Show Genres
 ![South Korean TV Show Genres](imgs/korean_tv_shows_genre.png)
 Similar to Japan's TV Shows, 'International TV Shows' are the bulk of Korean TV Shows.
 <br>
 Filter all South Korean TV Shows by genre = 'International TV Shows' to see how many International TV Shows also overlap as Korean TV Shows.
 <br>

 ![International TV Shows that are South Korean TV Shows](imgs/international_is_SK_show.png)
 <br>
 Of the 151 International TV Shows, 121 of the shows are Korean TV Shows.
-Of the 131 Korean TV Shows, 10 are not international.

 ---
 ## Overall Findings / Analyses / Recommendations / Conclusion